 DID YOU KNOW?

 Bone imaging is an extremely important use of radioactive properties.
 Suppose a runner is experiencing severe pain in both shins.
 The doctor decides to check to see if either tibia has a stress fracture.
 The runner is given an injection containing a radioisotope with a half-life of 6 hours.

 After a several hour wait, the patient undergoes bone imaging.
-At this point, any area of the body that is undergoing unusually high bone growth will show up as a stronger image on the screen.
-Therefore if the runner has a stress fracture, it will show up on the bone imaging scan.
+Any area of the body that is undergoing unusually high bone growth will show up as a stronger image on the screen.
+Therefore, if the runner has a stress fracture it will show up on the bone imaging scan.

-This technique is also good for arthritic patients, bone abnormalities and various other diagnostics.
+This technique is also used diagnosis of arthritis, bone abnormalities, and various other diagnostics.

 Listed below are several radioisotopes and their uses.

 Center for Nuclear Science and Technology Information of the American Nuclear Society